slyq/Scorpio/README.md

 ## Acknowledgments

 * Thanks to Jared Flores and Allen Stubblefield for inspiration
-* Thanks to Jino Sirivatanarat for test image supplementations
+* Thanks to Jino Sirivatanarat for image supplementations